 - Plug your treadmill back in and power it on.

-- Allow the machine to run at a low speed for up to five minutes to allow the product to disperse evenly underneath the belt.
+- Allow the machine to run at a slow speed for up to five minutes to allow the product to disperse evenly underneath the treadmill belt.

-- Turn the machine off and wipe off any excess product with your towel or cloth.
+- Turn the machine off and wipe off any excess lubricant with your towel or soft cloth.

 How Often Should I Lubricate My Treadmill?

-As a rule of thumb, you should repeat this process every three months, or roughly every 150 miles.
+As a rule of thumb, you should lubricate your treadmill every three months, or roughly every 150 miles (do check your owner’s manual for exact, recommended timings).
 Additionally, go through this process if you hear excessive squeaking coming from the machine during use.

 The treadmill should run smoothly after adding the lubricant.
 If you’re experiencing skipping, you may need to tighten the belt.